Guerrieri Academic Commons arial view from front entrance.

 Curriculum Resource Center Assistants work in the Dr. Ernie Bond Curriculum Resource Center, located in Conway Hall 226.
 They typically work 8-10 hours per week during the fall and spring terms.
 Student assistants work primarily at the CRC service desk.
 They check materials in and out, field patron questions and needs, answer phone and chat inquiries, shelve materials, and work on special projects.

-Archival/Curatorial Assistants work in the Edward H. Nabb Center for Delmarva History and Culture assisting staff with archival and curatorial tasks.
+Archival Assistants work in the Edward H. Nabb Center for Delmarva History and Culture, located on the 4th floor of the GAC, assisting staff with archival tasks.
 Archival projects, supervised by the Local History Archivist and University Archivist/Special Collections Librarian, include arranging, describing and making accessible the numerous materials in the Delmarva History collection, University Archives, and Special Collections.
 They will have hands-on engagement with historical records and may be tasked with digitization efforts, research projects and/or other basic archival activities.
-Curatorial projects, supervised by the Curator of Exhibitions and Engagement, include helping to preserve and document over 5,000 historical artifacts in the Nabb Center collection.
-In addition, students help to research, develop and install temporary and permanent exhibitions and conduct further research for courses, publications, exhibitions, and public programs.
+Students may also work with the Nabb Center's digital history project, Enduring Connections: Exploring Delmarva's Black History, and include projects such as transcription, data entry, and research.
+In addition, students may help conduct further research for courses, publications, exhibitions, and public programs.

 Open Positions